 20-40% off almost everything at Moosejaw

 The second big changeover is in the spring, when the jackets go for as low as it takes to sell them and the bikinis come out in stores.
 Logically this should be happening in May or so, but really it gets cranking as soon as early February—the height of ski season.
-If something is not selling well, they’ll already know it by then.
+If something is not selling well from the winter line, they’ll already know it by then.
 By the time we get into March, the physical and online outlets will be offloading base layers, goggles, and beanies for the price of a 6-pack of craft beer.

 There are smaller inflection points in there where bargains come out in force, usually because there’s a shopping holiday in there.
 Labor Day will bring out sales because the timing is right, but so will Thanksgiving, Father’s Day, or President’s Day.